-We run activities every Monday and Wednesday afternoon (except Bank Holidays).
+We are currently planning when we will be able to resume our regular activities.
 Our activities are based on our original consultation with founder members who wanted to achieve something constructive as well as having fun and meeting socially.

 We have a range of different activities to suit our members' tastes.
 Please click on the link for more information about each activity.
 Sessions currently cover the following activities: